tinygrad/tinygrad/README.md

 - Bug fixes are the best and always welcome!
 Like [this one](https://github.com/geohot/tinygrad/pull/421/files).
 - If you don't understand the code you are changing, don't change it!
 - All code golf PRs will be closed, but [conceptual cleanups](https://github.com/geohot/tinygrad/pull/372/files) are great.
 - Features are welcome.
-Though if you are adding a feature, you need to include tests.
+Though, if you are adding a feature, you must include tests.
-- Improving test coverage is great, with reliable non-brittle tests.
+- Improving test coverage with reliable, non-brittle tests is great.

 Additional guidelines can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).